fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

 ================== ==================== ===========================================================
-name               string               The human-readable name of your plugin author             string               Your name version            string               A human-readable version code of your plugin description        string               A more verbose description of what your plugin does. category           string               A category for your plugin, used to group it in the plugin list.
+name               string               The human-readable name of your plugin author             string               Your name version            string               A human-readable version code of your plugin.
+If you publish your
+                                        plugin on PyPI, this should match the package version. description        string               A more verbose description of what your plugin does. category           string               A category for your plugin, used to group it in the plugin list.
                                         Supported categories are ``FEATURE``, ``INTEGRATION``, ``CUSTOMIZATION``,
-                                        ``EXPORTER``, ``RECORDING``, ``LANGUAGE``, ``OTHER`` (default).
+                                        ``EXPORTER``, ``RECORDING``, ``LANGUAGE``, ``OTHER`` (default). visible            bool                 Defaults to ``True``.
+Setting it to ``False`` will hide the plugin from the plugin list in the event settings.
 ================== ==================== ===========================================================

+.. highlight:: python

 A working example would be::

     from django.apps import AppConfig
-    from django.utils.translation import ugettext_lazy as _
+    from django.utils.translation import gettext_lazy as _

     class FacebookApp(AppConfig):